lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

-While the main messaging and presentation of results should emphasize figures over tables, often it is useful to other researchers (especially those doing meta-analyses) that the raw model results be given as well.
+While the main messaging and presentation of results should emphasize figures over tables, often it is useful to other researchers (especially those doing meta-analyses or aggregating results) that the raw model results be given as well.
 Here we can use tables to give this data, as a supplement to the figure.

-Provide the estimates and 95% confidence intervals of the unadjusted and adjusted model results in a format that is nearly suitable for inclusion in a document.
+Provide the estimates and confidence intervals of the unadjusted and adjusted model results in a table format that you could include in a document or report.

 `@pre_exercise_code`
 ```{r}